 Three NHS intermodal connectors are designated in the region, connecting to port, truck/rail and airport facilities.
-The roadways forming the intermodal connector for Quad City International Airport can be classified as "good," the connectors for the port and truck/rail terminals are "mediocre" to "poor."
+The roadways forming the intermodal connector for Quad City International Airport can be classified as "good," the connectors for the port and truck/ rail terminals are "mediocre" to "poor."

 There are six highway bridges over the Mississippi River that link the Illinois and Iowa portions of the region and serve as chokepoints to mobility.
-Of the bridges crossing the Mississippi River, US 67/Centennial Bridge received the worst sufficiency ratings from both the Iowa Illinois DOTs.
+Of the bridges crossing the Mississippi River, US 67/Centennial Bridge received the worst sufficiency ratings from both the Iowa and Illinois DOTs.
 At the opposite end of the spectrum, I-280 received among the highest ratings by both DOTs.
 I-80 bridge received 65 and 60 ratings from Iowa and Illinois, respectively, placing it just behind the I-280 bridge in condition.
 The US 67/Centennial Bridge also has among the largest truck volumes (i.e. all single unit plus combination unit configurations) at 9,545 vehicles per day.
 This represents approximately 30.5% of the volume on this roadway.
 Other bridges critical to truck movements include I-80 with just under 10,000 trucks per day and I-280 with just over 4,000 trucks per day.
 These volumes represent approximately 29% and 19% of those roadways total volumes, respectively.

 • Railway Infrastructure.
-There are three railroads operating in the region; two Class I's, BNSF and DME/CP, and one Class II, IAIS.
+There are three railroads operating in the region; two Class I's, BNSF and CP/DM&E, and one Class II, IAIS.
 Rail activity is more dense around the Quad Cities metro areas, but moderate in the towns along the Mississippi River outside of the urban area.
 The BNSF line in northern Rock Island and Henry Counties, and the UP line north of Scott County are moderate density lines.
-The DME/CP has slightly lower density of traffic along the Mississippi River and through the metro areas.
+The CP/DM&E has slightly lower density of traffic along the Mississippi River and through the metro areas.
 Rail operating speeds in the region range from 25 PH to 60 MPH for freight

 Two rail bridges provide access across the Mississippi River in the urban area, and require coordination between all railroads to enable access between Iowa and Illinois.
-The Arsenal Bridge is owned by IAIS and connects Rock Island, Rock Island Arsenal, and Davenport.
-This is a double-track fixed bridge (Rock
+The Arsenal Bridge is a double-track swing span bridge, is owned by the Federal government and operated by the Rock Island Arsenal.
+IAIS uses the bridge which connects Rock Island, Rock Island Arsenal, and Davenport.

-Island to Davenport).
 The Crescent Rail Bridge is 1.5 miles south of the Arsenal Bridge on the Mississippi.
 The Crescent is a single-track swing bridge owned by BNSF and connects Rock Island to industrial sites in Davenport/West Davenport.
+Railcar weight restrictions and limited operating speeds along certain sections of the system result in bottlenecks.